All Products

 Incremental update examples

-Example 1: Process data in the source table `orders` using scalar functions.
+Example 1: Process data from the orders source table by using scalar functions.

 CREATE MATERIALIZED TABLE mt_shipped_orders (